matthewamaiale/mattsblog/content/blog/gap-year/index.md

 ---
 title: 2020 Gap Year
 date: "2020-08-15T22:40:32.169Z"
-description: How I left school as a non-technical background and worked in venture capital and startups.
+description: How I left school as a non-technical background and worked in venture capital and startups in San Francisco.
 ---
-*How I left school as a non-technical student and worked in venture capital and entrepreneurship.*
+*How I left school as a non-technical student and worked in both venture capital and entrepreneurship in San Francisco.*

 <img alt="Lake Tahoe" src="./tahoe.JPG" style="border-radius: 5%; width: 75%; height: auto;">

 ## Why I left school.
 We enter college with unbounded career aspirations.
-We set out to be neuroscientists, politicians, artists, and for me a technology entrepreneur.
+We set out to be neuroscientists, politicians, artists, and for me a tech entrepreneur.
 Then we become [conformists](http://www.paulgraham.com/conformism.html).

 *We don’t listen to ourselves.*